 Below are links to short video tutorials that directly address the above actions.

 When uploading sheets we recommend the second option.
 When uploading 3D models we also recommend uploading from the native authoring tools wherever possible.

-This is a list of current direct plug-ins with authoring softwares.
+This is a list of current direct plug-ins with authoring software.

 Below are links to short video tutorials for commonly used authoring tools.

-Below is a link to a short video tutorial of how to import point clouds.
+Below is a link to a short video tutorial on how to import point clouds.

-As of 2020 Revizto integrates with three main documentation management applications:
+Revizto integrates with the following documentation management applications:

 Below are links to short video tutorials relating to document integrations.